 VBAC Sabotage #5: Continuous Fetal Monitoring

-The evidence is clear: continuous electronic fetal monitoring has been proven to increase the rate of caesarean section without saving lives or improving outcomes (apart from rare neonatal seizures which accounted for around 1 in 500 births).
-You can read a Cochrane study review which analyses all available studies and makes an independent conclusion here.
-Here’s some snippets of the conclusion:
+The evidence is clear: continuous electronic fetal monitoring has been proven to significantly increase the rate of caesarean section without saving lives or improving outcomes.
+You can read the Cochrane Database study review (which analyses all available studies and makes an independent, non-biased conclusion) here.
+Here’s a snippet: